India men's national ice hockey team: National team

 India made its international debut in 2009 at the IIHF Challenge Cup of Asia in Abu Dhabi, United Arab Emirates, finishing eighth and thus last.
 In their first game, they were shutout by Thailand 14–0.
 After two more losses, a 10–0 loss to Mongolia and a 10–1 loss to Malaysia, India, bottom of their group with a goal difference of minus 33, in which they again lost both games.
 First, they lost to Singapore 5–0, and finally lost to Macau 8–0 in the seventh place game.
 Two years later, they suffered their biggest international defeat to date at 2–39 against Kuwait at the 2011 IIHF Challenge Cup of Asia.
 On 21 March 2012, the national team notched its first international victory at the 2012 IIHF Challenge Cup of Asia, they defeated Macau 5–1.
 India has participated in the IIHF Challenge Cup of Asia from 2009 to 2018, with the exception of 2010.
 From 2014 to 2018, they played in Division I of the IIHF Challenge Cup of Asia.
 In 2017, India finished second of four teams in Division I tournament (seventh overall).
 First, they narrowly defeated Oman 3–2, then lost to Kuwait 8–5, and finally won 7–3 over Macau.
 India participated at the Winter Asian Games in 2025.
 They lost all the matches except the one against Macau.
-In the 2024–25 season, the Indian team finished 28th in the AIH ranking of Asian men’s national ice hockey teams.
+In the 2024–25 season, the Indian team finished 28th in the AIH ranking of Asian men's national ice hockey teams.
+India will play in official 2027 IIHF World Championship Division IV for first time ever in its history.
+India will play with 3 official teams - Men, Women and U20 men.